SCC-Planning/scctemplate/README.md

 ## Acknowledgements

-This package was heavily based on [sgtemplates](https://github.com/DataScienceScotland/sgtemplates), developed by Miles Drake and Nick Fanton.
+This package was heavily based on, and in many places a 1:1 copy of, [sgtemplates](https://github.com/DataScienceScotland/sgtemplates), developed by Miles Drake and Nick Fanton.
 Contains public sector information licensed under the [Open Government Licence